← Back to Projects

 Self-Knowledge + Navigation

-On self-inquiry, Pneuma loads a live snapshot of his own architecture — all 46 archetype essences, frameworks, and synthesis pairs built at runtime.
-He can also read his own source files mid-conversation, sandboxed to his own directory.
+On self-inquiry, Pneuma loads a live snapshot of his own architecture — archetype essences, frameworks, and synthesis pairs built at runtime.
+He knows what he's made of.

 Personality That Evolves

-Archetype momentum decay — weights shift across sessions based on what worked.
-Over time, a default voice emerges from successful interaction patterns.
+Archetype weights shift across sessions based on what resonated.
+Over time, a default voice emerges from the interaction.
 Not hard-coded.
 Earned.

 3-Layer Memory